ZTNA services are enabled by Versa Secure Private Access.

 For the first time, end users can leverage a remote access service directly on their end devices that delivers all the benefits of SASE.
 Unlike today’s VPN-based work from home solutions, Versa delivers the advantages of industry-leading SD-WAN remote access, including pervasive visibility of performance of the network, application, and security without requiring additional hardware.

-Versa Secure Access allows for an assured experience with network and application monitoring, all backed by an NSS-recommended (now CyberRatings) integrated security suite.
+VSPA allows for an assured experience with network and application monitoring, all backed by an integrated security suite which is recommended by CyberRatings.
 With the majority of the connections now being remote, the enterprise now has an exponentially expanded threat perimeter.

-In order to protect the enterprise, Versa Secure Access offers the most comprehensive range of security and ZTNA services.
+In order to protect the enterprise, VSPA can be augmented with the most comprehensive range of security services.
 These include stateful firewall, DOS protection, NGFW, IPS, and URL filtering on end users’ client devices connecting privately to company resources hosted in private data centers, public cloud, and SaaS locations.

 Leveraging Zero Trust Network Access Services Best Practices

-Delivered via the cloud, Versa Secure Access goes beyond Zero Trust Network Access (ZTNA) by efficiently connecting distributed users and applications while improving security and user experience.
+Delivered via the cloud, Versa Secure Private Access (VSPA) goes beyond Zero Trust Network Access (ZTNA) by efficiently connecting distributed users and applications while improving security and user experience.

 - Application segmentation to restrict access

 - Granular application and role-based control